-Certification and Approval Procedure for Small Off-Road Road Evaporative Emission Control Systems on Engines With Displacement Less Than or Equal to 80 Cubic Centimeters Fuel Tanks
+Certification and Approval Procedure for Small Off-Road Engine Fuel Tanks

-A set of definitions common to all Certification and Test Procedures are is in Ttitle 13, California Code of Regulations (CCR), Ssection 2752 et seq.
+A set of definitions common to all Certification and Test Procedures are in Title 13, California Code of Regulations (CCR), Section 2752 et seq.

 For the purpose of this procedure, the term "ARB" refers to the California Air Resources Board, and the term "Executive Officer" refers to the ARB Executive Officer, or his or her authorized representative or designate.